 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are included in current assets, except for maturities greater than 12 months after the end of the reporting period.
 These are classified as non-current assets.
-The Entity's loans and receivables comprise "trade and other receivables", "cash and cash equivalents", due from/to related parties", "shareholders' loan" and "loan from/to related parties" in the statement of financial position.
+The Entity's loans and receivables comprise "trade and other receivables", "cash and cash equivalents", due from/to related parties" in the statement of financial position.